code-philia/time-travelling-visualizer/extension/README.md

 ### Open it using VS Code

-Open this project **as the workspace folder** in VS Code.
+Open the project folder `time-travelling-visualizer` **as the workspace folder** in VS Code.
 Three ways to do this:

 + Open VS Code, drag the project folder into the window or choose `File -> Open Folder...` in the menu
 + Open the terminal, `cd` to the project folder, and run `code .`